cabforum/servercert/docs/BR.md

 3. Security events, including:
   1. Successful and unsuccessful PKI system access attempts;
   2. PKI and security system actions performed;
   3. Security profile changes;
+  4. Installation, update and removal of software on a Certificate System;
-  4. System crashes, hardware failures, and other anomalies;
+  5. System crashes, hardware failures, and other anomalies;
-  5. Firewall and router activities; and
+  6. Firewall and router activities; and
-  6. Entries to and exits from the CA facility.
+  7. Entries to and exits from the CA facility.

 Log records MUST include the following elements: